Hexagonal Architecture

 Domain layer #

-Domain layer should always strive to exclude external dependencies, a good tool for that is ArchUnit where you can setup tests to validate your Java applications architecture.
+Domain layer should always aim to be independent of external dependencies.
+Tools like ArchUnit can help enforce this in Java projects, so you can setup tests to validate your Java applications architecture.

 Infrastructure layer #